 What Is The Healthiest Nut Butter?
 (Your Nut Butter Buying Guide)This post may contain affiliate links.
 Please read my disclosure.

 Peanut Butter.
 Almond Butter.
 Sunflower Butter.
 Coconut Butter.
 Soy Butter.
 Cashew butter.
 Walnut butter.
 Multi-nut butter.
 Nutella (or hazelnut butter).
 Reduced-fat.
 No-stir.
 Natural.
 Organic.
 Powdered.
+Which of these are the healthiest nut butter?
+This post is your guide to finding the healthiest nut butter: The difference between peanut, almond, sunflower, walnut, cashew, soy butters and which one is the best!

 There are literally so many nut and seed butter options out there it can make your head spin.